dparle/CarND-Capstone/README.md

 ```

 ### Port Forwarding
-To set up port forwarding, please refer to the "uWebSocketIO Starter Guide" found in the classroom (see Extended Kalman Filter Project lesson), if you access to this nanodegree on Udacity.
-Else you need to manually [enable port 4567](https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/).
+To set up port forwarding, please refer to the "uWebSocketIO Starter Guide" found in the classroom (see Extended Kalman Filter Project lesson), if you have access to this nanodegree on Udacity.
+Otherwise, you need to manually [enable port 4567](https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/).

 ### Usage